carlescn/MSc_bioinformatics_thesis/README.md

   Folder that contains some Jupyter Notebooks I wrote while training myself on the use of Keras and Tensorflow.

+## Required software

+The DNNs provided here are implemented using
+Python and Keras over Tensorflow.

+The implementation of the models defined in the module models.py requires the following python packages:

+- python >= 3.9
+- tensorflow >= 2.9.1
+- keras >= 2.9.0
+- numpy

+To reproduce the provided notebooks, you will also need:

+- matplotlib
+- numpy
+- pandas
+- scikit-learn
+- scipy
+- seaborn

 ## Abstract

 I implemented several deep clustering models